 Workshop Description: Elementary/Middle School.
 Fourth graders from Mundo Verde PCS will share their process for creating zines that incorporate historical fiction, informational writing, and the arts to resist modern colonization.
 The process overview will include resources such as texts, videos, lessons, and interviews of local D.C. organizers and resisters that can be incorporated into the classroom.
 The unit of study focuses on how modern and historical peoples — led primarily by Black and Indigenous people of color — have resisted colonization by reclaiming aspects of culture and community including language, food, land, music, movement, storytelling and spirituality/religion.

-Facilitated by Dani McCormick, fourth grade teacher at Mundo Verde PCS and member of the Changemaker Collaborative’s Educators for Equity, DC ACTS union, and Ward 1 mutual aid.
+Facilitated by Dani McCormick, 4th grade teacher at Mundo Verde PCS and member of the Changemaker Collaborative’s Educators for Equity, DC ACTS union, and Ward 1 mutual aid.

 Joy in Resistance: Teaching about Oppression with Hope and Inspiration [ASL]

 Workshop Description: Middle School/High School/Adult Education.
 Ida B. Wells Education Project educators will share pedagogical practices and resources to help social science educators encourage inspiration and efficacy in students when teaching about present day and historical oppression in ways that center Black humanity and empower students to challenge racism in their own lives.
 We will model classroom-tested activities and structure, sharing lessons from our Lovecraft Country Lesson Series and other activities, which focus on student empowerment in exploring dark topics in American history.
 These activities include analyzing media images and developing media literacy, using Black-centered primary sources to build historical context, and extension activities that encourage positive engagement with movements for social change.
 Workshop participants are encouraged to view the lessons in the Lovecraft Country series before the workshop.